PAHO: The Caribbean Is Made Up of Too Many Fat People … And of All The Places In The Region … The Territory Has Some of the Fattest People!

-That’s because Virgin Islands the fattest people in the Caribbean per capita than any other country or territory in the region.
+That’s because Virgin Islands has more of the fattest people in the Caribbean per capita than any other country or territory in the region.

 Whether you look to our chief executive Gov. Kenneth Mapp — or his hand-picked Education Commissioner Sharon McCollum — the territory, like the administration, is made up of heavyweights — but instead of packing a heavy punch — they pack a heavy lunch … and then drink a Hawaiian Punch!

 If you don’t believe that we are the fattest — instead of being the phattest, which would be good — just look around you right now.

 And as Mapp said in a Nov.
 10 press conference broadcast from St. Croix: “I haven’t seen anyone who has gotten thinner since the hurricanes.”

 What’s worst is that these are our elected leaders — who our children look up to — and they are increasingly overweight as well … which is bad for their health.

 In light of these facts, the Pan American Health Organization (PAHO) has sounded alarm on increasing obesity in the region, saying that it is one of the main risk factors for diabetes.

 According to the organisation, the percentage of adults in the Americas, including the Caribbean, who are obese is more than twice the world average, with more women affected than men.